okami101/terraform-hcloud-swarm/README.md

 Pros :

 * The cheapest and dead simplest solution
-* Blue green deployment always possible thanks to Docker and Traefik combination
-* No swarm needed, use directly docker-compose
+* No swarm involved, so no cluster state headaches, use directly docker-compose

 Cons :

 * No HA, mandatory downtime for maintenance
 * No horizontal scalability, only vertical
+* No zero downtime achievable without custom scripts
 * All resources constrained to 1 single node, high SRP violation
 * Need SSL management for Traefik
 * Server exposed to public internet